U.S. seeks to defuse tensions over Israeli-Palestinian resolutions

 He also called Russian Foreign Minister Sergei Lavrov on Friday to discuss "developments in Israel, the West Bank, Jerusalem and the region, as well as current initiatives at the U.N.," a U.S. official said.

-Kerry and Lavrov will meet in Rome on Sunday to discuss the same issues, as well as Ukraine and Syria, State Department spokeswoman Marie Harf said.

-Later on Friday, Kerry talked to Palestinian leader Mahmoud Abbas, the State Department said in a statement.
+Later he talked to Palestinian leader Mahmoud Abbas, the State Department said in a statement.

 Palestinians seek statehood in the Israeli-occupied West Bank and blockaded Gaza Strip, with East Jerusalem as their capital - lands captured by Israel in a 1967 war.